ayoub-dhibi-ENSL/BTC_project/README.md

 ```
 ### Set Up Data

-Download and extract the snapshots from ORBITAAL:
+Download and extract the snapshots from [ORBITAAL](https://zenodo.org/records/12581515):

 - `orbitaal-snapshot-year.tar.gz` (23.1 GB) - Yearly snapshots
-- `orbitaal-snapshot-hour.tar.gz` (26.9 GB) - Hourly snapshots

 Extract to the `data/` directory.